Siri analyzes how you use your device to provide personalized suggestions and better search results using local, on-device processing

 Siri learns how you use your devices in order to personalize your experience.
-Using information stored on your device, such as your Safari browsing history, emails, messages, and contacts, as well as information contributed by other installed apps, Siri can provide suggestions in Spotlight, Look Up, Photos Memories, and more.
+Using information stored on your device, such as your Safari browsing history, emails, messages, and contacts, as well as information contributed by other installed apps, Siri can provide suggestions in Spotlight, Look Up, News, Photos Memories, and more using local, on-device processing.
 You can see the full list of features that Siri personalizes in the Siri section of System Preferences, under Siri Suggestions & Privacy.

 Personalization is synced across your devices with end-to-end encryption